-- > Strengthen existing and test out new mechanisms for promoting cooperation and more integrated solutions to sustainability-related challenges across research programmes and initiatives, subject fields, thematic areas and sectors. - > Further develop instruments that encourage rapid deployment to the private and public sectors of research results that will enhance sustainability. - > Further develop concepts for high-risk, breakthrough research in areas that are particularly critical to achieving lasting sustainability gains. - > Encourage relevant research on policy instruments that will promote markets for sustainable solutions, including public procurements, regulatory activities and incentives.
+- > Strengthen existing and test out new mechanisms for promoting cooperation thematic areas and sectors. - > Further develop instruments that encourage rapid deployment to the private and public sectors of research results that will enhance sustainability. - > Further develop concepts for high-risk, breakthrough research in areas that are particularly critical to achieving lasting sustainability gains. - > Encourage relevant research on policy instruments that will promote markets for sustainable solutions, including public procurements, regulatory activities and incentives.